Emergency Food Storage For Long Term Power Outages

 This will last you through most minor problems like a power outage from a storm or a blimp with the power company.

-A one-month supply will be sufficient for 99% of situations, ranging from mass evacuations because of a natural disaster to localized attacks on the power grid.
+Issues ranging from mass evacuations because of a natural disaster to localized attacks on the power grid.

 I personally use Valley Food Storage.